Who We Are

 Sharing Active Independent Lives (SAIL) began as a vision in 2004 and has evolved into a thriving membership organization designed to support the health and well-being of people as they age.

 SAIL is a non-profit program of AgeBetter Inc., in collaboration with Attic Angel Association and Oakwood Village.
-These organizations meet and oversee SAIL’s annual budget and strategic plan.

 The vision for SAIL began taking shape in September 2002, when the Madison Area Continuing Care Consortium, Inc. (MACCC), now named AgeBetter, Inc., sponsored a public forum in Dane County, Wisconsin, to explore the growing population of people over 60 years of age and the resources needed to uphold the quality of life for them.

 An Executive Director, Membership Services team, and Marketing team oversee SAIL's day-to-day activities.
 The staff is supported by a wonderful volunteer base, most of whom are SAIL members.